NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 5BAA(A)
   - Starts up and ends one frame later
   - Staggers
+- 2B has less lift
+- 2A has a new animation
 - 6B
   - Has an untechable bounce after the first active frame
   - First frame is a high
   - Properly low and high crushes
   - Elbow hitboxes appear on second active frame
+- 6A(A) and 6A(8A) added as 2A and 8A
 - 4B bounces closer
 - 8B
  - Hitbox appears two frames later
  - Both hitboxes increased in size
  - More lift
-- 6A(A) and 6A(8A) added as 2A and 8A
+- 5X6
+  - Activates into 5X and uses 6B attack
-- 2A has a new animation
+  - Has a different super freeze animation
+  - Low and high crushes
+- 2X
+  - Has less super freeze
+  - Has more duration
+- 4X
+  - Requires 50% meter
-- 2B has less lift
+  - Has more lift
 - RA has more lift
 - RA(A)
   - Does not lift anymore